norvig/paip-lisp/docs/chapter5.md

 > MIT computer scientist

 This chapter and the rest of part I will examine three more well-known AI programs of the 1960s.
-ELIZA !!!(span) {:.smallcaps} held a conversation with the user in which it simulated a psychotherapist.
+ELIZA held a conversation with the user in which it simulated a psychotherapist.
-STUDENT !!!(span) {:.smallcaps} solved word problems of the kind found in high school algebra books, and MACSYMA !!!(span) {:.smallcaps} solved a variety of symbolic mathematical problems, including differential and integral calculus.
+STUDENT solved word problems of the kind found in high school algebra books, and MACSYMA solved a variety of symbolic mathematical problems, including differential and integral calculus.
 We will develop versions of the first two programs that duplicate most of the essential features, but for the third we will implement only a tiny fraction of the original program's capabilities.

 All three programs make heavy use of a technique called pattern matching.
 Part I serves to show the versatility-and also the limitations-of this technique.

 Of the three programs, the first two process input in plain English, and the last two solve non-trivial problems in mathematics, so there is some basis for describing them as being "intelligent."
-On the other hand, we shall see that this intelligence is largely an illusion, and that ELIZA !!!(span) {:.smallcaps} in particular was actually designed to demonstrate this illusion, not to be a "serious" AI program.
+On the other hand, we shall see that this intelligence is largely an illusion, and that ELIZA in particular was actually designed to demonstrate this illusion, not to be a "serious" AI program.

-ELIZA !!!(span) {:.smallcaps} was one of the first programs to feature English output as well as input.
+ELIZA was one of the first programs to feature English output as well as input.
 The program was named after the heroine of *Pygmalion,* who was taught to speak proper English by a dedicated teacher.
-ELIZA'S !!!(span) {:.smallcaps} principal developer, MIT professor Joseph Weizenbaum, published a paper on ELIZA !!!(span) {:.smallcaps} in the January 1966 issue of the *Communications of the Association for Computing Machinery.* The introduction to that paper is reproduced in its entirety here:
+ELIZA'S principal developer, MIT professor Joseph Weizenbaum, published a paper on ELIZA in the January 1966 issue of the *Communications of the Association for Computing Machinery.*
+The introduction to that paper is reproduced in its entirety here:

 > *It is said that to explain is to explain away.
 This maxim is nowhere so well fulfilled as in the area of computer programming, especially in what is called heuristic programming and artificial intelligence.